SDI-SoftwareDefinedInverter/TAPAS/README.md

 theinstallation-wizard.

 The drivers for the OLIMEX JTAG-Debug probe are included in the standard installation package.
-If you choose a JTAG Programmer from another vendor ¿ make sure that you installed the correct drivers and that it is compatible with code composer studio.
+If you choose a JTAG Programmer from another vendor make sure that you installed the correct drivers and that it is compatible with code composer studio.

-To be able to use the InstaSpin capabilities of the DSP, you require ¿motorware¿ version 1\_01\_00\_16.
+To be able to use the InstaSpin capabilities of the DSP, you require motorware version 1\_01\_00\_16.
 Install git for your operating system and clone the repository in the same way, you did it for the Raspberry Pi calling